scrapy/scrapy/docs/topics/request-response.rst

         :attr:`~scrapy.http.Response.meta` attribute of a response.

         To pass data from one spider callback to another, consider using :attr:`cb_kwargs` instead.

-        To keep some data across 3 or more spider callbacks, however, request metadata may be the right choice.
+However, request metadata may be the right choice in certain scenarios, such as to maintain some debugging data across all follow-up requests (e.g. the source URL).

         A common use of request metadata is to define request-specific parameters for Scrapy components (extensions, middlewares, etc.).
 For